Eagle LogoPEPTIDE INITIATIVE

 Research History

-From Bowers' first observation in 1977 to ongoing studies today
+From Bowers' first accidental observation in 1977 to ongoing organ-protection studies today — one of the longest-running peptide research programs in history

 Published Studies